sinclairzx81/sidewinder/libs/server/readme.md

 ## Exceptions

 Sidewinder services will respond to clients using default error codes defined in the JSON RPC 2.0 specification.
-General errors thrown in method handlers will result in a default `InternalServerError` with minimal information returned to the client about the nature of the error.
+General errors thrown inside service method handlers will result in a default `InternalServerError` with minimal information returned to the client about the nature of the error.
 Users can override this behavior by throwing types of `Exception`.
 The `Exception` type is located inside the `@sidewinder/contract` package.
-This type can either be derived into custom error types, or thrown outright.
+This type can be thrown directly or derived to create specialized application errors.

 The following creates some custom error types that report meaningful information to the caller.